younata/coz-e/src/build_log/chapter_4.md

 - 2022-10-29 - Glassed the forward face of the F-22 bulkhead.
 - 2022-10-30 - Finished the Aft Landing Gear Attach Bulkhead (trimmed fiberglass & drilled holes).
 Pulled peel ply of of the F-22 bulkhead.
 - 2022-11-01 - Re-glassed parts of the lower face of the Upper Landing Gear Attach Bulkhead.
+- 2022-11-02 - Re-glassed parts of the upper face of the Upper Landing Gear Attach Bulkhead.